 Download: Fitbit Coach (Free, subscription available)

-You can import recipe information, log items from restaurants, and use your own home recipes to ensure you’re staying within the boundaries you set.
-The app also functions as an exercise monitor, connecting to more than 50 other apps and devices to help incorporate your activity and diet information in one place.
+Best of all, the app also functions as an exercise monitor.
+You can connect to more than 50 other apps and devices to help incorporate your activity and dietary information into one place.

 Download: MyFitnessPal (Free, subscription available)